Best Technical Indicators for Day Trading

 The Average Directional Index (ADX) is a very important indicator used by traders to identify a trend.
 The Average Directional Index is derived from the plus directional movement (+) and the minus directional index (-).

 The directional movement is positive when the current high price subtracted by the previous high is bigger than the previous low subtracted by the current low.
-On the other hand, the directional movement is negative when the previous low subtracted by the current low is bigger than the current high minus the previous high.

 However, since most trading systems are automated, there is no need for manual calculations.
 In ADX, a value less than 30 indicates a weak trend while a value above 25 indicates a strong trend.